BuonHobo/tesi-triennale/Content/The implementation.md

 The tool uses popular and well-tested data science libraries such as `pandas`, `numpy`, `matplotlib` and `seaborn`.
 It is composed of two main files.

-The first file contains many separate and independent functions.
+The first file contains many independent functions.
 All these functions have the same structure:

 ```python
 def a_beautiful_graph(data: DataFrame, dest: str):